Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What annual income do I need to be approved for a credit card?

 Issuers consider your income to determine if you'll be a good borrower.

 When you apply for a credit card, your income is an important factor that the issuer will use to determine whether you qualify for a credit card.
 But just how much income must you earn to be approved?
 And what other factors might be considered?
-This guide will answer those questions and more.
-Find out if you’re likely to be approved for a credit card, and then compare your options.
+Understanding this information can help you find a card that’s right for you.

 Is there a minimum income requirement to get a credit card?

 Simply put, a credit card issuer must take into account your ability to repay the debt.
 In order to determine someone’s eligibility, the card issuer will weigh several factors, including income.
 Specifically, issuers will look at your debt-to-income ratio — your combined monthly debt payments in comparison to your monthly income.

 The Consumer Financial Protection Bureau recommends keeping your ratio to 43%.
 Issuers will look at this figure when determining how much you can afford to pay and will then set your credit card limit accordingly.
 This includes being able to make payments on a fully maxed-out credit card.
 Other important factors include your credit score and your credit history.

 Credit card eligibility requirements help issuers reduce the risk of lending and allow them to offer you products that are appropriate for your financial circumstances.
 In turn, you can use these requirements to help you choose and apply for credit cards that suit your individual needs.

 What other sources of money could count as income?

 - Inheritance or trust fund distributions